Thoughts on Line: Edmund Sullivan’s Line: An Art Study

 Still, if one doesn’t use any shading, which is much more common in drawings these days, then putting the heavier line towards the light source looks odd.
 The egg on the right looks a bit like it’s floating, while the one on the left seems more grounded.

 The other useful thing line weight is used for is the relative distance of objects in your drawing.
 As I said, darker objects come forward while lighter objects move backward.
 In the drawing below, the guy on the right seems farther away.
-This is partly due to him being overlapped by the guy on the left, but it’s also due to his lighter line weight.
-The guy on the left has a heavier line weight, so comes forward.
-There is also more line and tone variety in how he’s drawn.
-That also makes him command our attention more.
+This is partly due to him being overlapped by the person on the left, but it’s also due to his lighter line weight.
+The person on the left has a heavier line weight, so comes forward.
+There is also more line and tone variety in how she’s drawn.
+That also makes her command our attention more.

 Speaking of which, I of course think about this in relation to comics.
 Personally, I find really thick panel lines to be distracting.
 If the lines in the border are bolder than the lines in the drawing contained within, then the panel comes forward and takes attention away from the drawing you are supposed to be reading.
 Likewise, a panel composed on lines all of equal weight can be difficult to read.
 In my early comics, I didn’t vary line weight but used a lot of shading.
 That resulted in a lot of muddy panels.